-Who Why NESA directorates/branches Work collaboratively to meet and achieve Directorate project milestones and contribute expertise in curriculum and school-based assessment projects.
-External Key stakeholder organisations including government and non-government organisations, education sectors, teacher professional associations, teachers, tertiary education sectors, teacher unions and parent bodies Engage with teachers, representatives from key stakeholder organisations and members of the public to lead structured and responsive consultation, and coordinate feedback and advice in relation to syllabus and support material development Provide briefings and presentations to inform and advise stakeholders and structure in the NECA Deferment and strengthen confidence in the NESA Reform program.Promote and maintain purposeful professional relationships.
-Foster effective working relationships and represent NESA professionally and ethically
+Who Why Promote and model productive workplace relationships.
+NESA directorates/branches Work collaboratively to achieve projects of mutual relevance and overlapping responsibilities.
+External Key stakeholder organisations including government and non-government organisations, Aboriginal communities and organisations, education sector associations and teachers Promote and maintain purposeful professional relationships.
+Lead structured and responsive consultation.
+Provide briefings and presentations to inform and advise stakeholders and strengthen confidence in the NESA Reform program.
+Engage with teachers, Aboriginal and Torres Strait Islander communities, representatives from key stakeholder organisations and members of the public to lead structured and responsive consultation, and coordinate feedback and advice in relation to syllabus development.
+Foster effective working relationships and represent NESA professionally and ethically.